 So what does all this have to do with how we see ourselves?
 We need to take the emphasis from defining ourselves based on worldly guidelines, and put it on how we were originally created.
 We must meditate upon who we truly are, and what our true origin is.

 There is no other information that I have found that deals with our origin as succinctly than the Gospel of John 1:1-5.
-The Gospel of John was written by the Apostle John, whom was one of the three disciples that Jesus seems to be closest.
+The Gospel of John was written by the Apostle John, whom was one of the three disciples that Jesus is closest.
 When Jesus would select apostles from the twelve, He would choose Peter, John and James.
 (Matt 17:1, Mark 14:33, Mark 5:37)

 Application – The Truth about Our Pedigree